 By the end of the day, we were anxious to return to the 21st Century.
 Walking into our modern-day home we were greeted with air conditioning, plush furniture, computers, TV, fast food, the refrigerator, microwave, the faucet, and a toilet that flushed—it was pure luxury.

 We endured the primitive lifestyle and 100-degree weather because we knew it was temporary.
 After an exhausting day on the farm, we’d reward ourselves by stopping off at the convenience store or drive-thru for ice-cold soda pop.

 Preparing a quick dinner at home with ease, I was thankful for my generation.
 But at the same time, the bouncing back and forth into the 19th Century was a nudge to not take my privileges for granted.

 Using history to empower the future

 I gradually started making some changes at home.
-I wanted my kitchen functional like our ancestor’s had been.
+I wanted my kitchen as functional as our ancestors had been.
 This meant no more decorations taking up needed shelf space because it looked cute, or placing all my dependency on an electrical cord.

-Imitating our ancestors who prepared for emergencies and the change of seasons, I too took advantage of the seasonal sales at the farmer’s market and grocery stores, stocking up on bulk and dry goods, canning my own soups and meat, and taking advantages of the holiday clearances.
+- Imitating our ancestors who prepared for emergencies and the change of seasons, I too took advantage of the seasonal sales at the farmer’s market and grocery stores, stocking up on bulk and dry goods, canning my own soups and meat, and taking advantage of the holiday clearances.

 Unplugging from dependency